candide-guevara/candide-guevara.github.io/_posts/linux/0000-00-00-linux-debugger.md

 ---
-title: Linux training, debugging
+title: Linux training, Debugging
 date: 2015-05-31
-categories: [cs_related, linux, debug]
+categories: [cs_related]
 ---

 Small diagram of the main components of GDB and their interaction with Linux and the hardware.